-On a side note, you can also create your own sub-reddit which would serve more as a managed asset and a good idea depending on your strategy.
+On a side note, you can also create your own subreddit which would serve more like a managed asset and a good idea depending on your strategy.

 In terms of managing these forums and communities, you’re really just participating in them opposed to managing them.
 Your strategy or objective may not differ much from your social media strategy, but your approach will.